Faith Brings Me Home

 A Seed of Faith Was Planted

 We Must Remember Our Faith

 I have to say that putting faith in my tank was some life experience, but it does not end there.
 My daughter was only a small baby then, but in using my faith I taught her that sometimes moms have to do strange things like praying for miracles to happen.
 Putting your faith in the miracle is important.
 One day this scenario happened in a strange way again.
-I came out of the bank with my 8 year old daughter in the car, and I started to crank that car up in the parking lot.
+I came out of the bank with my 8-year-old daughter in the car, and I started to crank that car up in the parking lot.
 My gas needle said I had no gas in the car.
+It would not crank up to move my car to go home.
 My daughter looked at me, and she said to me, "Mom remember the time when you had no gas and you came home to me 43 miles on a prayer?"
 I looked at her, and I held her hand and we prayed by the same faith I had before for my car to crank.
 Low and behold my car cranked, and I went ten blocks to the gas station, and I made it.
 We often are in a hurry and forget to check the most important things like gas in the tank of your car.
-I think I have to count my blessings for surely someone taught me that faith matters.
+I think I have to count my blessings for sure, because someone taught me that faith matters.
 I hope this will be one of those times that you do not forget that he is there for us, and sometimes the asking teaches our children to have the faith to endure life's struggles.
-Faith has a lot to do with the outcome of our life and what happens everyday of that life.
+Faith has a lot to do with the outcome of our lives and what happens every day of that life.